 According to Andrew Heywood, "conservatives have traditionally believed the society is naturally hierarchical, characterized by fixed or established social gradations.
 Social equality is therefore rejected as undesirable and unachievable; power, status and property are always unequally distributed."
 Inequality is deep-rooted in the organic society as people have differences of different nature like livings standards, economic resources and social position.
 Conservatives give special place to leadership and discipline.
 They believe that the leadership is necessary to provide direction and guidance while discipline is willing and healthy respect for authority.
 Conservatives believe that authority should not be unbridled and it should be used with appropriate limitations imposed by natural responsibilities that authority entails.
 Authority should not be abused even by parents who posses natural authority on their children.

-NOTE: Use the space given below for your answers.
+NOTE : Use the space given below for your answers.
 Use separate sheet if space is not sufficient.

-Oakeshoft suggests that there had been two major modes or understandings human social organization.
+1. Oakeshott suggests that there1 had been two major modes or understandings of human social organization.
 What are they?
-Why Oakeshott considers political ideologies a crude abridgement of politiknowledge?